Kuladeivam Rajagopal

 V. R. Rajagopal, known professionally as Kuladeivam Rajagopal, was an Indian actor and comedian who worked predominantly in Tamil films and plays.
-He was a popular in the 1950s and 1960s.
+He was popular in the 1950s and 1960s.
 Rajagopal made his film debut in Kaveri (1955).
 He acted in more than 200 films in five decades.
 Rajagopal got a title 'Chinna Kalaivanar' Madurai fans presented to him in 1961.
 He was an admirer of 'Kalaivanar' N. S. Krishnan.